AbanoubEzzat1/custom_scroll_package/README.md

 A flexible and customizable scrollbar widget designed for Flutter web and mobile applications, supporting multiple input devices such as touch, mouse, and stylus.
 This package provides an enhanced Scrollbar for smooth and responsive scrolling across platforms.

 Features
-Customizable scrollbar (thumb visibility, thickness, and radius).
+Customizable scrollbar: Adjust thumb visibility, thickness, and radius.
 Supports multiple input devices: touch, mouse, stylus, etc.
-Works seamlessly on both Flutter web and mobile platforms.
+Cross-platform compatibility: Works seamlessly on both Flutter web and mobile platforms.
-Easy integration with any scroll view.
+Easy integration: Simple to add to any existing scroll view.
 Installation
 To use this package, add the following line to the dependencies section of your pubspec.yaml file:

 dependencies:
   custom_scroll_package: ^1.0.0

-Then, install the package by running: flutter pub get
+Then install the package by running: flutter pub get

 Usage
-Here's an example of how to use the CustomScrollbar widget in your Flutter app:
+Here's an example of how to use the CustomScrollbar widget in your Flutter app: import 'package:flutter/material.dart';

-import 'package:flutter/material.dart';
 import 'package:custom_scroll_package/custom_scroll_package.dart';